 Salt Creek Flood Levels

-Illinois USGS website will allow you to access real-time water levels for Salt Creek.
+Illinois United States Geological Survey (USGS) website will allow you to access real-time water levels for Salt Creek.
 Within this site, you can either go directly to view Salt Creek levels by entering the specific Gauge number (05531410 for 22nd Street and 05531300 for Elmhurst) or simply navigate around the USGS site for other options.

 Elmhurst Quarry Flood Control Facility

 When Salt Creek water elevations reach near flood stage, excess flood water is held in the Elmhurst Quarry until creek water levels have receded to safe levels.
 Information regarding the operation of this flood control facility is available at The County of DuPage Wheaton, Illinois.